minio/minsql/README.md

 SELECT * FROM mylog WHERE $ip = '67.164.164.165'
 ```

-To which minSQL will reply only with the matched lines
+To which MinSQL will reply only with the matched lines

 ```bash
 67.164.164.165 - - [24/Jul/2017:00:16:46 +0000] "GET /info.php HTTP/1.1" 200 24564 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/59.0.3071.115 Safari/537.36"